Montimage/mmt-security/doc/rule.md

 ]]></embedded_functions>
 ```

-In side this tag, one can implement the 2 following functions:
+In side this tag, one can also implement 2 other functions as the followings:

 1. `void on_load(){ ... }` being called when the rules inside the xml file being loaded into MMT-Security

 2. `void on_unload(){ ... }` being called when exiting MMT-Security

-MMT-Security engine will call these functions only if they exist.

 ## 2.3 Pre-installed embedded functions